DJDanl/cpp-docs.pt-br/docs/dotnet/utility-stl-clr.md

 ### <a name="remarks"></a>Comentários

-O objeto armazena o segundo valor embrulhado.
+O objeto armazena o segundo valor encapsulado.

 ### <a name="example"></a>Exemplo